overdrivenpotato/stasis/README.md

 ## What's the performance like?

-Registering a function compiles it immediately with the use of `eval`.
+Registering a function compiles it immediately with the use of `new Function`.
 This allows the browser JS engine to optimize on a per-function basis, with no interpreter overhead at the time of a call.

 For tight loops that call heavily into JavaScript, library authors are